 Their gift, through the Alexander Grass Foundation, is the largest ever to Johns Hopkins exclusively for the support of the humanities.

 It established the Alexander Grass Humanities Institute as a focal point and important sponsor of programming for humanities departments.
 The institute is named for the donors’ late father, a Pennsylvania businessman and philanthropist and founder in 1962 of what became Rite Aid Corp., now one of the nation’s largest drugstore chains.

 What does AGHI do?

-The Humanities Institute serves as umbrella for and supports the goals of all of Johns Hopkins’ humanities-related academic departments and programs.
+The Humanities Institute serves as an umbrella for and supports the goals of all of Johns Hopkins’ humanities-related academic departments and programs.
 It sponsors scholarly meetings as well as public events.
 The institute also paves the way for faculty members from different departments to work together on innovative projects of mutual interest.
 The Humanities Institute focuses on these areas:

 - Global humanities – examining the differences among cultural, ethnic, religious and linguistic groups, and the importance on non-Western intellectual traditions